TomGriebe/leto-theater-donations/Readme.md

 You can find the instructions on the official [Python website](https://www.python.org/downloads/).

+## Media Sources

+Right now there's 4 media sources to set up.
+They need to be named exactly like this:

+- "Theater Idle"
+- "Theater Tip 1 USD" for tips from 1.00 to 4.99 USD
+- "Theater Tip 5 USD" for tips from 5.00 to 10.00 USD
+- "Theater Tip 10 USD" for tips from 10.00 USD upwards

+OBS has limited UI possibilities, so the price ranges have to be adjusted in the code.
+I've tried to make it as simple as possible, you should just have to touch the list at the top of the `sources.py` file.

+You can hide the tip sources in a folder, the important thing is that the names match.

 ## Initial Setup

 These steps assume that you have installed Python and OBS already, and have the code files downloaded to a folder on your PC.